radiantearth/stac-api-spec/fragments/fields/README.md

 - **Dependents:**
   - [Item Search](../../item-search)

-When used in a POST request with `Content-Type: application/json`, this extension adds an attribute `fields` with an object value to the core JSON search request body.
+When used in a POST request with `Content-Type: application/json`, this adds an attribute `fields` with an object value to the core JSON search request body.
 The `fields` object contains two attributes with string array values, `include` and `exclude`.